Financial Aid

 Oxnard College Promise

-The Oxnard College Promise waives tuition fees for two academic years for first-time college students who are enrolled in 12 or more semester units or the equivalent at the college and complete and submit either a Free Application for Federal Student Aid or a California Dream Act application.
+The Oxnard College Promise waives tuition fees for two academic years for first-time college students who are enrolled in 12 or more semester units at the college and complete and submit either a Free Application for Federal Student Aid or a California Dream Act application.

 Eligibility